 There is a palm tree with eight branches, which is unusual as the palm tree has a single branch. the Buddhist tend to believe that this is representative of the Buddha.

-The oldest part of the Nalanda campus is Sariputra’s stupa that was built during the time of Ashoka.
+The oldest part of this campus is Sariputra’s stupa that was built during the time of Ashoka.
 Sariputra was born here and he died here and was one of the most prominent disciples of Buddha.
 Unfortunately, you cannot go close to this stupa now, though this is the most well-known face of these ruins.
 It seems the temple is as much below the ground as it is above the ground today as this was built in 7 phases.
-To me, even in ruins, Nalanda exhibits grace and glory.
+To me, even in ruins, this heritage place exhibits grace and glory.

 Nalanda Museum is small but beautiful.
 Like every other museum, I wish there was more documentation or a guide to explain the artifacts.

 Huan Tsang Memorial at Nalanda

-But what was missing was a book that you can bring back with you to read what he wrote about this city of Nalanda and the life thereof.
+But what was missing was a book that you can bring back with you to read what he wrote about this city and the life thereof.

 World Heritage Site?

-Recommend you to read following Historical Places in Bihar.
+Recommend you to read the following Historical Places in Bihar.
 They are also the Tourist places in Bihar.